trueheart78/dead-to-us-html/README.md

 A fun, html-only site focused on keeping track of those who have left us too soon.

-Because when you leave, you're... _dead to us_. :sparkling-heart:
+Because when you leave, you're... _dead to us_. :heart:

 ![dead-to-us][dead-to-us-gif]